Key takeaways:

 If you are under a doctor’s care, be sure to talk with your doctor before making any changes to supplements or diet.

-Circadian rhythm alignment:
+PCOS Pathway: Circadian rhythm

-Circadian rhythm disruption may be at the heart of PCOS for many women.
 The question is: What can you do in our modern world to get your circadian rhythm back on track – without getting rid of electronics and electric lights in the evening?

-• Supplementing with melatonin for six months decreased androgen levels and increased FSH levels in women with PCOS.[ref]
+- Supplementing with melatonin for six months decreased androgen levels and increased FSH levels in women with PCOS.[ref]

-• One huge thing you can do to increase melatonin naturally and get your circadian rhythm on track is to block out blue light at night.
+- One huge thing you can do to increase melatonin naturally and get your circadian rhythm on track is to block out blue light at night.

-• Getting outside as early as possible in the morning will help set your circadian rhythm.
+- Getting outside as early as possible in the morning will help set your circadian rhythm.
 And sunlight exposure during the day has been shown to help boost melatonin production the next night.

-• Women with PCOS are twice as likely to have sleep disturbances, and LH levels are related to changes in the sleep/wake cycle.
+- Women with PCOS are twice as likely to have sleep disturbances, and LH levels are related to changes in the sleep/wake cycle.
 Some researchers theorize that circadian rhythm disturbances are part of the pathogenesis of PCOS.[ref][ref]

-• Eating earlier and not snacking after dinner should help insulin resistance if you carry the MTNR1B variant.
+- Eating earlier and not snacking after dinner should help insulin resistance if you carry the MTNR1B variant.

-PCOS and the Resolution of Inflammation:
+PCOS Pathway: Inflammation and the resolution of inflammation

 Related Articles and Topics: